bids-standard/bids-specification/src/99-appendices/02-licenses.md

 # Appendix II: Licenses

-This section lists a number of common licenses for datasets and defines suggested abbreviations for use in the dataset metadata specifications
+This section lists a number of common licenses for datasets and defines suggested abbreviations for use in the dataset metadata specifications.

+Please note that this list only serves to provide some examples for possible licenses.
+You are entirely free to choose your own license for your dataset.

 | Identifier | License name                                           | Description                                                                                                                                                                                                      |
 | :--------- | :----------------------------------------------------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |